miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/pm2 reload explorer
+cd /path/to/but-x && /path/to/pm2 reload but-x
 ```
 ___